 In response to space needs and the dramatic growth in enrollment, a new Library Classroom Building was finished in 1951, located in what is now Central Hall.
 The University Library was housed on the second floor and had open stacks, microform reading facilities, reading rooms, typing rooms, and staff offices.
 The children’s literature and curriculum collections were on the first floor.
 This new facility, in turn, was soon outgrown.
-In 1967 a modern, for the time, three-story library building of opened its doors.
+In 1967 a modern, for the time, three-story library building opened its doors.
 This building remains part of the current Library building.
 Collection resources and services continued to expand and improve, as the University grew in enrollment and the number and type of degrees offered.
+Librarians began offering library instruction to students in the 1970s.
 The library’s online catalog became available to the public in 1993.

 In the fall of 2001, SRG Partnership of Portland was selected as the architect for the Library Enhancement Project.
 The planning committee toured academic libraries throughout Oregon and began participating in a series of workshops with architects.
 The project budget was finalized at $23,200,000.
 The collaborative design phase resulted in a plan to remodel the existing building and build an addition that would double the size of the Library.
 SRG developed construction documents in 2002 and Emerick Construction was selected as the general contractor.
 Pine Hall was demolished in December of 2002 to make way for the library addition.